 In 1896 Scott became international secretary of the National Council of Women of New South Wales.
 Then as President of the women’s committee of the Prisoners’ Aid Association in 1898, she advocated for a separate prison for women after having inspected Darlinghurst Gaol.
 One was eventually opened at Long Bay in 1908.

 She was also a founding member of the Women’s Literary Society in 1889, the Womanhood Suffrage League of NSW in 1891 and later on The Women’s Club established in 1906.

 Scott’s years of campaigning to bring about equality for women resulted in the women’s suffrage becoming law.
-In 1902 Australia was the first country in the world to give women both the right to vote in federal elections and also the right to be elected to federal parliament.
-Rose Scott was a leader among other suffragettes in Australia and instrumental in this international breakthrough for women’s rights.
+In 1902 Australia became the first country in the world to give women both the right to vote in federal elections as well as the right to be elected to federal parliament.
+A leader among suffragettes in Australia, Scott was instrumental in this international breakthrough for women’s rights.
 (New Zealand had granted women the right to vote in 1893, but it did not allow women to be elected to office until 1919).

-A staunch pacifist during the Boer and First World Wars, Scott opposed conscription and was President of the Sydney Branch of the Peace Society in 1908.
+Her activism didn’t end there.
+Scott was a staunch pacifist and during the Boer and First World Wars she strongly opposed conscription and went on to be elected President of the Sydney Branch of the Peace Society in 1908.